 When ChicInTheSun reaches 200 Chic Points, she will be in the Style Council!

 If your under eye circles are bluish/purple I would look for a yellow concealer since yellow is purple’s contrasting color.
 And I would think a lighter shade over a darker one would conceal better.
-I’ve heard that your concealer should be one shade lighter because it will blend seamlessly after you put on your foundation.posted over 2 years ago
+I’ve heard that your concealer should be one shade lighter because it will blend seamlessly after you put on your foundation.posted almost 3 years ago